aspose-words/Aspose.Words-API-References/english/net/aspose.words/font/position/_index.md

 title: Font.Position
 linktitle: Position
 second_title: Aspose.Words for .NET API Reference
-description: Font property.
+description: Font Position property.
 Gets or sets the position of text in points relative to the base line.
 A positive number raises the text and a negative number lowers it in C#.
 type: docs
 weight: 300
 url: /net/aspose.words/font/position/